The Dream Reader and the Dream Therapist

 Do the course.
 (Course 1 is a prerequisite for this course. )

-Course 4: Dream Therapy Professional Level 2 is a Level 2 assignment-based training course that includes one to one private phone sessions with me.
+Course 4: Dream Therapy Professional Level 2 is a Level 2 fieldwork and assignment-based certified training course that includes one to one private mentoring phone sessions with me.

 Enjoy exploring, the courses, and your dreams!